Anaesthesia for C-Section Delivery – Types and Side Effects

 4. General Anaesthesia

-This anaesthesia is not used much for caesarean deliveries and only administered in 10 per cent of the caesarean deliveries.
+This anaesthesia is not used much for caesarean deliveries and is only administered in 10 per cent of the caesarean deliveries.
 While administering this anaesthesia, the mother remains unconscious during the surgical procedure.
 This type of anaesthesia may not be a safe choice for the baby in comparison to local anaesthesia.
-However, it is only opted by doctors in special cases.
+However, it is only opted for by doctors in special cases.

 When It Is Administered